Services

 One of the global solutions to this issue is to implement Angular Resolver.
 In this resolver in angular post, we have come up with an answer to the above question and will understand the implementation of Route Resolver in Angular.

 Angular route resolver allows the developers to get data before navigating to the new route.
 In simple words, we can say that it’s a smooth approach that quickly improves user experience and user interaction actions by simply loading Resolved data just before the user navigates to any specific component.
+A reliable software development company often leverages this feature to enhance application performance and ensure seamless user navigation.

 A Resolver in Angular development is nothing but a class that implements the Resolve interface of Angular Router.
 We can say that Resolver is simply a service call that has to be included in the root module.
 A angular resolver development works like just a simple middleware, which can be executed before a component defined is loaded.